 Division of marital assets can be quite complex and cause a great deal of friction and animosity between soon-to-be divorced or ex-spouses.
-However, to directly answer the question, a former spouse may be entitled to a portion of the injured spouse’s workers’ comp benefits if the injury and subsequent benefits occurred during the marriage.
+However, to directly answer the question, a former spouse may be entitled to a portion of the injured spouse’s workers’ comp benefits if the injury and subsequent benefits occurred during the marriage in Florida.

 What is Marital Property?